 Method 2: Check administrator logs

 If you suspect that someone is stealing your Wi-Fi, you need to log in to your router’s administration page.
 Most people can do this by typing “192.168.1.1” or “192.168.2.1” into the address bar.
 If these don’t work, swing on over to our guide for accessing your router’s admin panel.

 Once you’ve accessed the admin page, you’ll need to locate the page listing the various Media Access Control (MAC) addresses connected to your computer.
 The location of this page will differ depending on your router, but you may find it under “wireless configuration,” “wireless status,” or in the “DHCP client” list.
 You can use this list to count how many devices are connected to your internet.
 If you see six MAC addresses — any device connected to your network will have its own unique MAC address — but only have four devices in your home, somebody is probably stealing your internet.

 Note: Old phones, gaming consoles, Wi-Fi enabled cameras, and other connected devices may show up on the MAC address list.
 You can get a better handle on what MAC address represents what device by using a website like macvendors.com.

 If you suspect someone is stealing your Wi-Fi, it’s a good idea to beef up security.
 If you don’t have a password on your network, add one.
-If you still use the default router name and password, change it.
-You can do this from the admin page on your router.
+If you still use the default router name and password, change it — you can do this from the admin page on your router.

 To change your router name, locate the Service Set identifier (SSID).
 This is typically found in the wireless settings menu.

 Lastly, it’s important to use the strongest wireless network encryption available for consumers, which is currently WPA2.
-If you’re router was manufactured prior to 2006, it may not be compatible with WPA2 encryption.
+If your router was manufactured prior to 2006, it may not be compatible with WPA2 encryption.
 If that’s the case, you may want to think about getting a new router.
 Thankfully, we have a few suggestions.